BCV-Uniandes/STRIDE/README.md

 <p align="left">We are still working on the final version of our code and it will be released before November 30.</p>

 ###

+Feel free to contact n.ayobi@uniandes.edu.co for any questions or information.